 Currently, group taxation legislation and regimes are not available in Belarus.
 Each Belarusian entity is regarded as a separate taxpayer and may not deduct tax losses of any other group entity.
 The Belarus Tax Code does not allow the deduction of foreign losses from domestic taxable income or domestic losses from foreign taxable income.

 The Tax Code empowers tax authorities to carry out transfer pricing control.
-Though Belarusian transfer pricing legislation is not as thorough as it is in the European Union (EU) member states, taxpayers should be aware of the following:
+Taxpayers should be aware of the following:

 - The tax authorities of Belarus are entitled to apply the market price of the transaction for tax purposes in case of: